Being a sole trader comes with a lot of perks, including being your own boss, not having to deal with copious amounts of red tape, and lots more.

 Parking fines or speeding tickets

-You can claim for the running of your car, but nothing anything that you’ve personally done wrong.
+You can claim for the running of your car, but not anything that you’ve personally done wrong.

 Everyday clothes and workwear